nickbalan/movie-app-v2/README.md

   - A view details button, when clicked, takes a user to the ​genre view​, where details about that particular genre of the movie are displayed.

 ## Development server

+This project was generated initially with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.